revertcreations/revertcreations.com/docs/ai-product-studio-prd.md

 ### 1.3 Core Outcomes (Plain Language)
 - **Show the work:** spotlight active builds like Junkyard Watchdog (and this site) with clear problem → plan → build → result storytelling that anyone can follow quickly.
 - **Explain how you operate:** describe the project cadence, the moments agents help, where Trever steps in, and how quality gets kept high—no jargon required.
-- **Make it easy to engage:** keep calls-to-action simple (chat, hire, follow progress) and back them with social proof (LinkedIn, testimonials, metrics).
+- **Make it easy to engage:** keep calls-to-action simple (chat, hire, follow progress) and back them with social proof (testimonials, metrics, community highlights).
 - **Surface open opportunities:** publish the roles Trever is targeting, including how they were discovered and how outreach gets automated end-to-end.

 ### 1.1 Mission Statement